Climate Action

 Scenarios Overview

-This scenario has been made under the assumption of a world where strong policies and regulations have been put in place to achieve a decarbonized society, represented by the IPCC's RCP1.9 scenario, leading to carbon neutrality by 2050.
+1.5°C Scenario This scenario has been made under the assumption of a world where strong policies and regulations have been put in place to achieve a decarbonized society, represented by the IPCC's RCP1.9 scenario and IEA's NZE2050 scenario, leading to carbon neutrality by 2050.

-This scenario has been made under the assumption of a world where policies and regulations have been implemented to achieve a decarbonized society, as represented by the IPCC's RCP2.6 scenario, resulting in carbon neutrality by the late 21st century.
+2°C Scenario This scenario has been made under the assumption of a world where policies and regulations have been implemented to achieve a decarbonized society, as represented by the IPCC's RCP2.6 scenario and IEA's APS scenario, resulting in carbon neutrality by the late 21st century.

-This scenario has been made under the assumption of a world where regulations for addressing climate change do not progress significantly, as represented by the IPCC's RCP8.5 scenario, leading to frequent climate-related disasters.
+4°C Scenario This scenario has been made under the assumption of a world where regulations for addressing climate change do not progress significantly, as represented by the IPCC's RCP8.5 scenario (and the STEPS scenario that is closest to the RCP8.5 scenario among the IEA's scenarios), leading to frequent climate-related disasters.

 Defining the period and impact levels when considering climate change-related risks and opportunities